lavanyaag23/Leetcode-Solutions/Queue/README.md

 ---

-⭐ **Queues process data in the order it arrives—First In, First Out, ensuring fairness and efficiency.**
+⭐ **Queues process data in the order it arrives — First In, First Out, ensuring fairness and efficiency.**